Welding-ductile-iron

 SOLUTIONS with Effective, Practical Advice

-In a separate page on Cast Iron Welding, common precautions and general procedures were introduced related to welding of Cast Iron in general.
+Common precautions and general procedures were introduced there, related to welding of Cast Iron in general.

 The result, upon solidification and cooling of the castings, is that it produces graphite agglomerations of spherical shape, called nodules, instead of the common graphite flakes present in gray iron.